“Two souls dwell, alas, in my breast’ (Faust I)

 Furthermore, he only uses the term ‘Son of Man’ when making statements about himself as a person.

-Jesus also never said that he was God , he emphasised that he had him in himself, that he was his expression or realisation.
-From the very beginning, the churches have used this saying as if Jesus were the only person who would embody this way and this truth.
+From the very beginning, the churches have used this saying to mean that Jesus is the only person who embodies this way and this truth.
 This is not only contradicted by a number of his own statements:

 ‘The kingdom of God is within you.’